dackst/nayuta/notes.md

 * (N.S.) - I previously removed this because I wanted to avoid [real world references](https://en.wikipedia.org/wiki/Old_Style_and_New_Style_dates), same as how the original translation would sometimes call the surface "Earth."
 However, this one might also serve as a hint that there are at least [two calendar systems](#zemuria-references) currently in use.
   * the term used here in Japanese is actually [新暦](https://en.wiktionary.org/wiki/%E6%96%B0%E6%9A%A6), which seems to usually refer to the Gregorian calendar, or more literally "New Calendar", as opposed to the "old" traditional Japanese calendar.
 N.S. was once used in the same way, with the "old" calendar being the Julian calendar.

-* Rieseweld - Riese[woerd](https://en.wikipedia.org/wiki/Terp) or some other variation (instead of something deriving from Wald, meaning "forest" when that continent has no forests)
+* Rieseweld - Riese[werd](https://en.wikipedia.org/wiki/Terp) or some other variation instead of something deriving from Wald, meaning "forest" when that continent has no forests
   * apparently there are [some](https://en.wiktionary.org/wiki/wold#English) [derivations](https://en.wiktionary.org/wiki/weald#English) of "wald" that can also denote an *un*forested place
+  * It'd probably more accurate to German if it was *Riesenwurt*, or maybe *Ruezenwerd* in Dutch, but the other continent names seem pretty corrupted, if not total nonsense (Heimmel is obviously from [Himmel](https://en.wiktionary.org/wiki/Himmel), Oltapia *could* be [alta](https://en.wiktionary.org/wiki/altus#Latin) [pia](https://en.wiktionary.org/wiki/pius#Latin), no idea where La Worg even comes from)
+  * currently aborted b/c can't get partial transparencies in graphics to show up right

 * Asa/Eartha/Ursa: I think there are valid reasons to want to pick any one of them, but not enough for me to confidently pick one over the other, short of Falcom coming out and elaborating somehow on what they were thinking.
 It's currently left at the original translation's "Eartha"
   * Asa: